wa20221001/mcp/src/eks-mcp-server/README.md

 ## Tools

 The following tools are provided by the EKS MCP server for managing Amazon EKS clusters and Kubernetes resources.
 Each tool performs a specific action that can be invoked to automate common tasks in your EKS clusters and Kubernetes workloads.

+### Multi-Profile and Multi-Context Management

+The EKS MCP server now supports dynamic AWS profile and Kubernetes context switching, enabling you to manage multiple EKS clusters across different AWS accounts without restarting the server.
+This is particularly useful for organizations managing large numbers of clusters (100+) across multiple AWS accounts.

+#### `list_aws_profiles`

+Lists all available AWS profiles from `~/.aws/config` and `~/.aws/credentials`.

+Features:

+* Reads AWS configuration files and returns all available profile names
+* Helps you see which profiles can be activated with `set_aws_profile`

+Returns: List of available AWS profile names

+#### `set_aws_profile`

+Sets the active AWS profile for all subsequent AWS operations.

+Features:

+* Dynamically switches AWS profiles without server restart
+* Clears cached AWS clients to ensure new profile is used
+* Validates that the profile exists before switching

+Parameters:

+* profile_name (required): Name of the AWS profile to activate

+#### `get_aws_profile`

+Gets the currently active AWS profile.

+Returns: Name of the current AWS profile or information about default credentials

+#### `list_k8s_contexts`

+Lists all available Kubernetes contexts from `~/.kube/config`.

+Features:

+* Reads kubeconfig file and returns all available context names
+* Helps you see which contexts can be activated with `set_k8s_context`

+Returns: List of available Kubernetes context names

+#### `set_k8s_context`

+Sets the active Kubernetes context for all subsequent Kubernetes operations.

+Features:

+* Dynamically switches Kubernetes contexts without server restart
+* Clears cached Kubernetes clients to ensure new context is used
+* Validates that the context exists before switching

+Parameters:

+* context_name (required): Name of the Kubernetes context to activate

+#### `get_k8s_context`

+Gets the currently active Kubernetes context.

+Returns: Name of the current Kubernetes context

 ### EKS Cluster Management